taodtu/nc-news-reactHooks-typescript/README.md

-# A Front-end practice reference with React Hooks and Typescript, coupled with a back-end with serverless Azure functions and No-SQL Cosmos DB.
+# A Front-end practice reference with React Hooks and Typescript.

-This is a refactoring of the nc-news project (https://github.com/taodtu/nc-news-rest-client) with **`Reack hooks`** and **`Typescript`**.
+This is a refactoring of the nc-news project (https://github.com/taodtu/nc-news-rest-client) with **`Reack hooks`** and **`Typescript`**, coupled with a back-end with serverless Azure functions and No-SQL Cosmos DB.
-In order to run this project locally, you need to have an Azure account and then start the backend project from (https://github.com/taodtu/nc-news-azure)
+In order to run this project locally, you need to have an Azure account and then start the backend project from (https://github.com/taodtu/nc-news-azure).
+A video demo for this project: https://youtu.be/Tsvn2WAThVE

 ## Features